 12 games + playoffs*

-- Winter/Spring: Approximately early January to late May 12 games + playoffs*
+- Winter/Spring: Approximately early January to April 12 games + playoffs*

 - B. Competitive: Former college, travel, high school - the B division opperates in the summer months